david35008/Challengeme/API/teams.md

 }
 ```
 These Next two responses have a catch:
-The **Team** was registered, but the events registration failed. in this case you will have to try and register these events on the the [events endpoints](webhooks.md)
+Note The 207 status- the **Team** was registered, but the events registration failed. in this case you will have to try and register these events on the the [events endpoints](webhooks.md).
+These responses will have an
+    "eventRegistrationStatus":404,

+Status: 207
 ```JSON
 {
     "message": "Create crm12 Team Success",